-The security control and mitigation measures referred to in point (j) shall indicate how they ensure a high level of technical security, including for the software and IT systems used by the applicant or the undertakings it outsourcessub-contracts to for the whole or part of its operations.
+The security control and mitigation measures referred to in point (j) shall indicate how they ensure a high level of technical security, including for the software and IT systems used by the applicant or the undertakings it outsources for the whole or part of its operations.
 Those measures shall also include the security measures laid down in Article 86(1).
 Those measures shall take into account the guidelines on security measures of the European Banking Authority (EBA) referred to in Article 86(2) when in place.

-Undertakings that apply for an authorisation to provide payment services under point 7 of Annex I shall as a condition of their authorisation as payment institution hold a professional indemnity insurance or equivalent covering the territories in which they offer services, or some other comparable guarantee against liability to ensure that they can cover their liabilities as specified under Articles 80 and 82.
+Undertakings that apply for an authorisation to provide payment services under point 7 of Annex I shall as a condition of their authorisation as payment institution hold a professional indemnity insurance or equivalent of at least [EUR XX million], covering the territories in which they offer services, or some other comparable guarantee against liability to ensure that they can cover their liabilities as specified under Articles 65, 80 and 82.